Universal Approximation Theorems for Dynamical Systems with Infinite-Time Horizon Guarantees: Discussion

 \section{Discussion}

 \paragraph{Summary.} We established the first universal approximation theorems for multistable dynamical systems over infinite time horizons.
 Our results apply to any Neural ODE architecture with the universal approximation property and provide explicit $\varepsilon$-$\delta$ guarantees linking vector field approximation to trajectory bounds.
-For systems with multiple stable fixed points ($\mcF_\mathrm{FP}$), the approximation error vanishes asymptotically; for systems with limit cycles ($\mcF_\mathrm{LC}$), error remains bounded and is captured by our metric.
-Finally, for continuous attractors ($\mcF_\mathrm{CA}$), we show that arbitrary precision is achievable via dense tiling of discrete fixed points, overcoming their inherent structural instability .
+For systems with stable fixed points ($\mcF_\mathrm{FP}$), trajectory errors decay to zero on the good set; for limit cycles ($\mcF_\mathrm{LC}$), errors stabilize at a small residual set by the cycle's geometric distance and phase mismatch.
+Finally, for continuous attractors ($\mcF_\mathrm{CA}$), we show that arbitrary precision is achievable via dense tiling of discrete attractors, overcoming their structural instability.
 Furthermore, we established a rigorous link between our topological $\varepsilon$-$\delta$ condition and the squared error loss used in training.

 For finite-time approximation, almost any architecture suffices, including linear state-space models.
 However, their temporal generalization behavior can vary wildly, rendering finite-time guarantees inadequate for accurate, reliable long-time modeling of a system~\citep{sussillo2013blackbox,koppe2019identifying}.
 If we require the causal relations in a mechanism~\citep{kaplan2011explanatory,cao2021explanatory1,cao2021explanatory2} to be captured by a vector field, then infinite-time horizon results provide for mechanistic interpretability guarantees at the state space level.
-This distinguishes NODEs from finite-dimensional RNNs~\citep{niu2019recurrent,habiba2020neural}, which require embedding-type approximations that transform the state space and introduce extra state variables \citep{versteeg2025computation}; NODEs instead enable direct approximation of the vector field in the original coordinates.
-This also makes XFADS~\citep{Dowling2024b} more expressive compared to LFADS~\citep{sussillo2016lfads,pandarinath2018inferring}, as it allows for the direct topological reconstruction of the multistable attractor landscape.
+This distinguishes Neural ODEs from finite-dimensional RNNs~\citep{niu2019recurrent,habiba2020neural}, which require embedding-type approximations that transform the state space and introduce extra state variables \citep{versteeg2025computation}; Neural ODEs instead enable direct approximation of the vector field in the original coordinates.
+This also makes XFADS~\citep{Dowling2024b} more expressive than LFADS~\citep{sussillo2016lfads,pandarinath2018inferring}, enabling topological reconstruction of multistable attractors.